SofianR2/mybots/README.md

 ## Body Mutation

+The diagram below shows how mutation works.
+The robot starts with two links and extends in the x, y, or z direction from any of the existing links.
+Each link keeps track of which direction it grew from so it can generate a new link from itself properly (with regards to dimensions/coordinates).

 ![image](https://user-images.githubusercontent.com/103147652/224819166-bd374676-e55e-452c-8142-0d8a8848ae80.png)

 The top section indicates how this robot can generate new links.
 As mentioned before, it extends in the x, y, and z directions and is able to generate new links from any of the existing links.